theBowja/DISTINCT-1/README.md

 example: \c ebroot@aa1apvlvao9ra69.ct4nsaowdm5z.us-east-1.rds.amazonaws.com:3306
 ```

+# Documentation

 ## MySQL Table Schemas

-Can be found in **database/schema.js** and will be automatically created when you start the server. however if you make changes in the file for the definitions, you will have to delete the corresponding tables manually.
+Can be found in [**database/schema.js**](database/schema.js) and will be automatically created when you start the server. however if you make changes in the file for the definitions, you will have to delete the corresponding tables manually/modify data.

 ## Development